 Do You Need Foot Surgery?

 Do you need foot surgery?
-Do you want the most qualified podiatric surgeon in the Cary, NC, area?
+Do you want the most qualified podiatric surgeon in the Southern Pines, NC, area?
 Then, consult with board-certified foot and ankle surgeon, Dr. Jeremy Thomas.
 For both in-office and in-hospital procedures, the professional team at Triangle Foot and Ankle Specialists will give you the care you need.

 When foot and ankle surgery becomes necessary

 Your podiatrist in Southern Pines, NC, exhausts all avenues of treatment before recommending surgery.
 Rest, orthotics, physical therapy, medications, lifestyle and foot wear modifications and more are common interventions that help a number of patients with a variety of lower extremity issues.